 - Risk of serious personal injury or equipment damage.
 Proper lifting practices are critical to safe transport of heavy equipment.
 Ensure that practices used are in compliance with all applicable regulations and standards. - Safe lifting points are specifically identified in this manual.
 It is critical to lift the equipment only at these points.
-Integral lifting eyes or swivel hoist rings on pump and motor components are intended for use in lifting the individual components only. - Lifting and handling heavy equipment poses a crush hazard.
-Use caution during lifting and handling and wear appropriate Personal Protective Equipment (PPE, such as steel-toed shoes, gloves, etc.) at all times.
-Seek assistance if necessary. - Assembled units and their components are heavy.
-Failure to properly lift and support this equipment can result in serious physical injury and/or equipment damage.
-Lift equipment only at the specifically identified lifting points.
-Lifting devices such as swivel hoist rings, shackles, slings and spreaders must be rated, selected, and used for the entire load being lifted.
+Integral lifting eyes or eye bolts on pump and motor components are intended for use in lifting the individual components only. - Lifting and handling heavy equipment poses a crush hazard.
+Use caution during lifting and handling and wear appropriate Personal Protective Equipment (PPE, such as steeltoed shoes, gloves, etc.) at all times.
+Seek assistance if necessary.